 If permits are sold out for the Classic Inca Trail on your preferred date,” don’t get stressed out,” you have so many options that will still allow you to trek and enjoy the Andes on the way to MACHU PICCHU.
 Alternative treks are just as beautiful as the Inca Trail.
 They are less crowded because we take you OFF the beaten track” in the Andes and we make sure you don’t miss anything on your trek to MACHU PICCHU.

 INCA TRAIL HIKE Requires only a 2 participant minimum for our departures!
-“You can Chose any day that is best for you as long as we have a minimum of 2 trekkers.”
+“You can choose any day that is best for you as long as we have a minimum of 2 trekkers.”

-Important Note: We will buy your Inca Trail trek permit using the names and passport numbers that you send us with your trek booking application (they must to complete and accurate)
+Important Note: We will buy your Inca Trail trek permit using the names and passport numbers that you send us with your trek booking application (It must be completed in full and accurately)

 You must bring the same passport with you to Cusco and take it with you on the Inca Trail.